sletz/eurorack-blocks/documentation/faust/mapping.md

    }
 ```

+Note that this definition is done at module scope.
-You can now build again the project, and you will see that the warning for the phaser
+You can now build again the project, and you will see that the warning for
-min notch1 frequency has disappeared.
+"Phaser Min Notch1 Freq" has disappeared.

-So finally, normally when you have finished mapping all primitives, you shouldn't see
-any warning.
-If the default value was actually good for you, just copy its value to make
+Those warnings are helpful, because they allow you to go systematically through
+every FAUST primitives: you either bind them or give them an initial value explicitly.
+Should the default value of the imported library be at the correct value already,
-the warning go away.
+you can  just use the "init" value of the primitive in the library to make the warning go away.

 ## Compound property binding